Noelli117/itp/Midterm/Phase 1/readme.md

 Sorry Rachel for my bad drawing, just wanted to make it simple.
-This is literally a "Hello world!" project for me since I never used processing before.Therefore I thought a smile would be good as my picture for the midterm project.
+This is literally a "Hello world!" project for me since I never used processing before.Therefore I thought a smile would be good as my visual object for the midterm project.